 8. Where to stay in Decatur

 If you're spending the night in Decatur, I recommend the Fairfield Inn and Conference Center.
 It's located near the town square and all the activity and has everything you need.
 I've stayed in a lot of Fairfield Inns while traveling with my family and this is one of the very nicest I've stayed in.
 There's an attached conference center if you need meeting space of any kind, and as with all Fairfield Inns, free hot breakfast is included.

 I have to say…I've never really had a bad experience at a Fairfield Inn but this one was extra awesome.
 It appears to be a newer (or at least remodeled) space and the staff was always present and always smiling and friendly.
 Their fitness center was also pristine and the equipment all looked shiny and brand new…probably because people like me are too busy eating and having fun to use it.

 Decatur Texas is an easy drive from the Dallas Fort Worth airport, and you can pretty much fly anywhere in the world directly into DFW.
 It's the halfway point between San Antonio and Denver.
 There's more than plenty to keep you occupied for a long weekend or longer and lots of possibilities.
 So…when are you going?

+I hope this list of things to do in Decatur Texas inspires you to create your own adventure.
 If you're interested in learning more about Decatur or want to see what's happening in town when you'll be visiting, check out this website.

 More about the DIY Studio Decatur HERE.